-Holiday tree lights must be unplugged at the end of each day, and removed after the event or holiday season.
-Artificial snow and other decorative sprays should be used with extreme caution; they shall not be used in laboratory and or clinical settings.
-Avoid spraying around exits, exit signs, or any of the fire protection equipment (fire hose cabinets, fire extinguishers, sprinklers heads and piping, fire alarm pull boxes, smoke detectors, etc.).
+Holiday tree lights must be unplugged at the end of each day and removed after the event or holiday season.
+Artificial snow and other decorative sprays should be cautiously used; they shall not be used in laboratory and clinical settings.
+Avoid spraying around exits, exit signs, or fire protection equipment (fire hose cabinets, fire extinguishers, sprinkler heads, piping, fire alarm pull boxes, smoke detectors, etc.).

-When NDNU offers to house to students, the following is the list of room regulations every resident must follow.
+When NDNU offers to house students, the following is the list of room regulations every resident must follow.
 The list is posted in every residence hall room.

 Smoke detectors are located in all residence hall sleeping rooms as a source of early warning in case of fire.
 To ensure it is working properly, test your smoke detector monthly.
 Smoke detectors can be tested by pushing the test button on the bottom of the detector.
-If a loud shrill alarm is produced by the detector, it is working properly.
-If the detector fails to sound an alarm or if it emits a short beep intermittently, the battery in the detector must be replaced.
+If the detector produces a loud shrill alarm, it is working properly.
+If the detector fails to sound an alarm or intermittently emits a short beep, the detector's battery must be replaced.
 Contact Public Safety and/or the Facilities Department for replacement.

-All extension cords must be three-wire, three-prong type and must be constructed with a minimum of 16-gauge wire.
+All extension cords must be three-wire, three-prong type and constructed with a minimum of 16-gauge wire.
 (Gauge numbers vary inversely with capacity).
 Cords must be well-maintained, with no breaks in the insulation.

 Light-construction, multiple-outlet devices (cube taps) that plug directly into outlets are not authorized.
-Heavy-duty, multiple-outlet devices equipped with internal breaker protection, three-wire, three-prong ground protection, and 16 gauge or heavier wires are authorized.
-Authorized extension cords may be equipped with multiple outlets, as long as the outlet fitting is a single-piece, fused rubber type that is an integral component of the extension cord.
+Heavy-duty, multiple-outlet devices are authorized with internal breaker protection, three-wire, three-prong ground protection, and 16 gauge or heavier wires.
+Certified extension cords may be equipped with multiple outlets if the outlet fitting is a single-piece, fused rubber type that is an integral component of the extension cord.

-Not more than one high-wattage appliance, such as a hair dryer, water warmer, etc., may be connected to a single wall outlet at one time.
+No more than one high-wattage appliance, such as a hair dryer, water warmer, etc., may be connected to a single wall outlet simultaneously.

-All appliances must be sufficiently protected from shock hazards and must be maintained in good repair, with no insulation damage or exposed wires.
+All appliances must be sufficiently protected from shock hazards and maintained in good repair, with no insulation damage or exposed wires.

 Electrical cooking equipment such as fry pans, toasters, hot oil popcorn poppers, hot plates, personal microwaves, etc., are not authorized for use in student rooms.
-Well-maintained hot air popcorn poppers, coffee pots, bread-making machines, and water warmers are allowed only if they are placed on a non-combustible surface such as ceramic or insulated metal.
+Well-maintained hot air popcorn poppers, coffee pots, bread-making machines, and water warmers are only allowed if placed on a non-combustible surface such as ceramic or insulated metal.

 Electrical cords must not be crushed, compressed, constricted, or coiled in a manner that may cause breakdown of insulation, cause heat, or cause an induced current to appear in adjacent metal objects.
 Modification of electrical wiring is not permitted.
-Electrical cords shall not run through walls, ceilings, floors, doorways or windows, or across exits.
+Electrical cords shall not run through walls, ceilings, floors, doorways, windows, or across exits.